How to Import and Format Text with Placeholders in Proactive Campaigns

 Sometimes, you want your customers to get a branded email appearance with, for example, a colored user name in the email’s greeting.
 So, you might use a placeholder for this purpose.
 By the way, there are some rules you need to know while entering it into the email.

-To know if your placeholder works properly, you have a {✳} option highlighting only the valid placeholders.
+To determine if your placeholder works properly, you have a {✳} option that highlights in blue only the valid placeholders.
 It should be enabled by default; if not, turn on this feature by clicking the {✳} button.

 If your placeholder is not highlighted when this option is enabled, we recommend erasing a copied shortcode and writing it manually again.
 Another way is to click the Remove color button for a selected text.